XiangruiLiuSUSTech/ARPESmainpanel_XRLiu_SUSTech/README.md

 DFTbandload: quick load and plot for DFT-calculated data;

+realspacemap: construct 4D map for xy scan of E-k dispersion in real space, analysis of spectra intensity distribution in xy plane;

 Expdatapanel: load and plot data from XRD, PPMS and XMCD;

 twodimcolorplot: plot the two-dimensional polarized data (especially for CD-ARPES and spin-resolved ARPES);